open-telemetry/opentelemetry-specification/issue-management.md

   - Original Poster.
 This is the person who has opened or posted the issue.
 - Maintainer (aka Triager, or anyone performing that role):
   - Person who is triaging the issue by determining its workability.
-This person is responsible for getting the tickets to one of two stages - 1) help-wanted
+This person is responsible for getting the tickets to one of two stages - 1) `help-wanted`
-    2) will-not-fix.
+    2) `will-not-fix`.
 They are responsible for triaging by working with the OP to get additional information as needed and analyzing the issue and adding relevant details/information/guidance that would be helpful to the resolution of the issue.
 - Collaborator: